-I applied for 3 “no interest” credit cards and charged each of them to the max totaling, about $27,000.
-I paid them off over the course of 3 years.
-I had to keep track of when interest would begin and I would transfer the balance to another “no interest” credit card.
-So in 3 years — I paid zero interest.
+I applied for three “no interest” credit cards and charged each of them to the max totaling, about $27,000.
+I paid them off over the course of three years.
+I had to keep track of when interest would begin, and I would transfer the balance to another “no interest” credit card.
+So in three years — I paid zero interest.

 Photo Bake Shop trains women how to launch their own personalized cookie and pastry business — tell us about this.

-After 10 years as an accomplished business woman, educator, it's rewarding to train and encourage future entrepreneurs.
+After ten years as an accomplished businesswoman, educator, it’s rewarding to train and encourage future entrepreneurs.
 Our online program enables women to learn from the comfort of home and start up in 2 weeks.
 It saves time and the expense of travel.
 I aspire to work with struggling women all over the world whose confidence levels are low and help them bring their business endeavors to success.
 I believe it only takes a few key skills and common sense business tools, and it can be accomplished.
-I feel the 2 main keys in business are:
+I feel the two main keys in business are: